cheneyshreve/skill-sample-nodejs-trivia/Readme.md

 - Morgan Freeman’s voice narrating BBC Earth infuses your senses like a warm tonic, and, Subaru owner or not, those adds get you.

 ## Usage
-Alexa, tell me a badass geek trivia
+Alexa start super geek
 - Welcome to Super Geek Trivia.
 I will ask you multiple choice questions.

-Alexa start super geek